AlexSpencer27/zelus_mle_assessment/README.md

 ## Option 2: Clone the Repository & Build Locally
 If you'd like to reproduce the entire pipeline locally:

-1. Clone the repository Ensure you have Git LFS installed before cloning:
+1. Ensure you have Git LFS installed, then clone the repository:
 ```bash
    git lfs install
    git clone git@github.com:<your-username>/zelus_mle_assessment.git